ritwickdey/vscode-live-server/docs/settings.md

     <hr>

-* **`liveServer.settings.multiRootWorkspaceName:`** : This the entry point of server when you're in multiroot workspace.
+* **`liveServer.settings.multiRootWorkspaceName:`** : This the entry point of server when you're in a multiroot workspace.

     * Default: `null`